-As this initiative was implemented in FY2006, the cost-savings has already been realized and providing baseline data from the point of implementation is not possible.
+^{}As this initiative was implemented in FY2006, the cost-savings has already been realized and providing baseline data from the point of implementation is not possible.
 As such, the baseline and benchmark data provided is based on FY2014 data.
-Based on a review of historical data for both the HCV and Public Housing programs, no households during this period have

-Cost Effectiveness #2: Staff Time Savings Unit of Measurement Baseline (FY2014) Benchmark Outcome (FY2016) Benchmark Achieved?
+Cost Effectiveness #2: Staff Time Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Total time to complete the task in staff hours (decrease) Total amount of staff time dedicated to the task prior to implementation of the activity (in hours) Expected amount of total staff time dedicated to the task after implementation of the activity (in hours) Actual amount of total staff time dedicated to the task after implementation of the activity (in hours).
 Whether the outcome meets or exceeds the benchmark.
-Time to Determine Income from Assets 8,360 mins or 139 hours 750 minutes or 12.5 hours 0 minutes/ 0 hours Benchmark met
+Time to Determine Income from Assets 8,360 mins or 139 hours \$2,325 Cost for determining 9% of households with assets (75) \$2,325 Benchmark achieved